-Verify port engine is showing adequate oil pressure, approximately 15-20 psi and no alarms.
+Verify port engine is showing adequate oil pressure, at least 20 psi and no alarms.
 Repeat this same startup process for the starboard engine.
 Verify both engines have adequate oil pressure.

 Allow the engines to run for a few minutes.
 Verify that 'WARM' light is illuminated on controls.
 Move the port engine control to the FORWARD position.
 Verify transmission does not engage.
-Move the starboard engine control to the FORWARD position.
-Verify transmission does not engage.
 Move THROTTLES to raise the engine speed to 1000 rpm on the TACHOMETER.
 Warm the engine for about 5 minutes before engaging transmission.
 Observe the readings of the gauges.
-The oil pressure will register about 20-40 PSI.
+The oil pressure will register about 30-40 PSI.
 The engine temperature should rise slowly.
 At cruise speeds with engines warm, oil pressure will typically be between 40-50 PSI.
 It is normal when coming down to idle speed, with nice warm engines, the oil pressure could drop as low as 10 PSI.
 This is a normal condition of a well-running and warm Cummins 6BTA.
 So long as the oil pressure alarm is not buzzing, you should not be alarmed.